-We illustrate the empirical performance of the similarity estimator by applying it to intraday stock returns.
-The robust confidence intervals constructed by using the new method show strong agreement with widely used robust alternatives to the sample correlation estimator.
-This evidence suggests that the similarity estimator can be a reliable tool for estimation and inference of financial correlations with high-frequency data.
-It migth be especially useful when dealing with particularly noisy asset classes, such as crypto-currencies.
+We illustrate the empirical performance of the robust similarity estimator using intraday stock returns.
+We perform robust interval estimation for more than $800,000$ pairwise daily correlations, each at thirteen sampling frequencies.
+The resulting estimates are stable, persistent, and in good agreement with the point correlation estimates obtained with a popular robust alternative, the Kendall estimator, at all but the highest sampling frequencies.
+These findings suggest that the similarity estimator provides a reliable tool for the estimation of, and inference on, financial correlations using high-frequency data.
+It may be particularly useful for analyzing especially noisy asset classes, such as cryptocurrencies.

-As an econometric application, we develop a novel robust multivariate GARCH model in which the conditional correlation process is modeled using the matrix logarithm transformation, and its dynamics are driven by the similarity measure.
-The suggested specification naturally retains positive definiteness for the filtered correlation structure and ensures robustness in the presence of fat tails and outliers in the data.
-A straightforward extension would be to accommodate robust realized measures of correlation calculated using the similarity estimator with intraday data in spirit of \citet{Archakov_Hansen_Lunde_2025}.
-Furthermore, the similarity estimator can be also appropriate for modeling dynamic correlations with the score-driven approach suggested in \citet{CKL13}, or with the parameter driven models such as state-space or stochastic volatility models.
+As an econometric application, we develop a novel robust multivariate GARCH model in which the conditional correlation process is modeled under the matrix logarithm transformation, which naturally accommodates the similarity measure.
+The proposed specification preserves the positive definiteness of the filtered correlation matrix while ensuring robustness in the presence of fat tails and outliers.
+In financial econometric applications, the model may be useful for the robust estimation of market betas (in the bivariate case) and for the regularized estimation of high-dimensional dynamic correlation matrices (in the multivariate case).
+A straightforward extension would be to incorporate robust realized measures of correlation, computed with the similarity estimator from intraday data, in the spirit of \citet{Archakov_Hansen_Lunde_2025}.
+Furthermore, the similarity estimator may also be suitable for modeling dynamic correlations within the score-driven framework proposed by \citet{CKL13}, or in parameter-driven models such as state-space or stochastic volatility models.
 We leave these avenues for future research.

 { }{ }